RUB CALCULATOR

 BBQ Rub Calculator

-Pick a cut and a rub, enter your meat weight, and get exact amounts, scaled from the recipes built into the Pitwright app.
+Pick a cut and a rub, enter your meat weight, and get scaled amounts for your piece by surface coverage, not by weight alone.

 Texas Classic, 12 lb Brisket